laisdallemulle/laisdallemulle.github.io/project9.md

 **Total Power:**
 - Total Photovoltaic Power: 10MWp

 The project includes advanced tracking systems to maximize energy output and state-of-the-art inverters for efficient power conversion.
-With a total capacity of 10MWp, this solar farm is a major contributor to sustainable energy initiatives in New York, reducing carbon emissions and promoting clean energy.
+With a total capacity of 10MWp, this solar farm is a major contributor to sustainable energy initiatives, reducing carbon emissions and promoting clean energy.

 <h2>Standards</h2>
 ---